plone/documentation/docs/classic-ui/static-resources.md

   </registry>
 ```

-Registering a js file and a css file in the same bundle is also possible.
+Registering a JavaScript file and a CSS file in the same bundle is also possible.

 ```xml
 <registry>